nataliethistime/Lacuna-Web-Client-jQuery/README.md

     * @Vasari is working on this one.
     * So far, a very basic version of viewing the build queue is available.
 * SpacePort
+    * icydee plans to work on this, and on other bits of code that display lists of ships (starmaps etc.)
 * SpaceStationLab
 * SubspaceSupplyDepot
 * SupplyPod